BR0kEN-/cikit/docs/jenkins/github-bot/README.md

 If the test is passed - you'll see the appropriate message.
 In case of failure you have to check the internet connection or GitHub account credentials correctness.

-Also you can rename the connection for better identifying it among the others if you are planning to setup additional parts.
-Do that by changing the `Description` value field that is on the image above.

 ## Have questions?

 Some points you might be interested in.

 ### How to work with private repositories?

-Our bot must be added as a collaborator to a repository.
-In case of organization account it can be added as its member (to not repeat the action for each repository).
+Our bot must be added as collaborator to repository.
+In case of organization, it can be added as its member (to not repeat the action for each repository).

 Once you decide that you've finished configuration on GitHub you can test an access to repository by checking `Test Permissions to a Repository`, typing its name and pressing `CHECK REPO PERMISSIONS` as you may see on the last screenshot.